Reviews You Can Rely On

 Fit and Comfort

-The last thing you want to worry about on the mountain is uncomfortable or restrictive outerwear.
-Your ski pants should feel effortless—like a natural extension of your movement—without distractions or constant readjustments.
+The last thing you want to worry about on the mountain is uncomfortable, restrictive outerwear.
+Your ski pants should feel effortless; a natural extension of your movement.
+Ideally, they should remain comfortable all day without distractions or constant readjustments.
 With this in mind, we focused heavily on fit, mobility, and adjustability during testing.
 Since fit is inherently subjective, multiple women with different body types wore each pair, assessing how they moved both on and off the slopes and how often adjustments were needed throughout the day.
+Keep in mind what typically works best for you and your body type.

-The top scorer in both fit and comfort is the Black Diamond Stretch Recon.
-As the name suggests, these pants have just the perfect amount of stretch to fit more like a second skin than a pair of pants, with a flattering fit and just the right amount of space for layering.
-These earned the elusive perfect 10 score.
-The Arc'teryx Sentinel, Flylow Foxy Bib, and the REI Co-op First Chair scored high in the fit and comfort category, though all for different reasons.
-The Foxy Bib was simple to get on with easily adjusted straps, and once they were on, it was easy to forget they were there.
+The Flylow Foxy Bib was simple to get on with easily adjusted straps, and once they were on, it was easy to forget they were there.
 The straps remained in place throughout rigorous testing and did not need constant adjusting, as other bibs sometimes did.
 “I would definitely size up in these if I had the option, especially for better layering,” noted our lead tester.
 Thanks to an adjustable belt, the Mammut Stony HS also had great comfort and versatility for a variety of body types.

 The Foxy, Sentinel, and Stony all have streamlined, slimmer fits that our testers found to be flattering.

-Ventilation, similar to warmth, is a metric that matters depending on your preference.
-Those who ski tour or hike in-bounds to less-traveled objectives should pay more attention to ventilation.
-While some pants are designed to provide added heat to escape the elements, many are designed to provide merely a layer of protection from wind and precipitation while allowing you to regulate your body heat with vents.
-This is especially important while ski touring or on days when temperatures are warmer and the sun is out.
+Breathability, similar to warmth, is a metric that matters more or less depending on your preference.
+Ladies who are looking to backcountry ski tour, cross-country ski, or snowshoe in their ski pants should pay more attention to ventilation and breathability.
+Insulated ski pants are often designed to trap maximum heat, while shell pants prioritize protection from wind and precipitation while allowing for heat regulation with vents and layering.
+This is especially important in the backcountry or on days when temperatures are high.
 To test the ventilation of different pants, we measured the vents on each pair and tried them out in practice.
+We also assessed the material's breathability and how well it regulated temperature when we got too hot.

-The Flylow Foxy Bib ranked highly in this category, as they have both inner and outer leg vents, allowing maximum airflow through the pants.
-Some skiers may never need this level of airflow, so we don't consider vents on both sides of each leg a must-have.
-However, testers who preferred high ventilation levels noted that the inner and outer leg vent combo was awesome.
-The Foxy Bib's upper body portion doesn't vent very well, though.
+The Flylow Foxy Bib stood out with both inner and outer leg vents, allowing maximum airflow.
+Some skiers may never need this level of temperature regulation, so vents on both sides are a bonus for certain objectives.
+Our testers who preferred high breathability noted that the inner and outer leg vent combo was awesome, especially when paired with the breathable shell material.
+The Arc'teryx Sentinel also has long, open vents on the exterior of each thigh, which allow you to quickly and effectively release heat.

 ski pants womens - the vents on the foxy bib doing the job while ski touring on a warm...